thomasverleye/iaap/4-types-of-disabilities.md

 #### `[GENERAL]` Certain color combinations can be difficult to distinguish
 - Materials can be designed in a way that does not depend on color as a way to convey information.

+## Deafblindness

+### Description
+For a description see Blindness and `<insert other disability description>`.

+Their only option in assitive technologies is **braille**.
+They mainly going to use the refreshable braille display in combination with a screen reader.

+### Challenges & Solutions for people with color blindness

+#### `[ICT]` Digital text cannot be seen
+- A screen reader can convert text to braille on a refreshable braille device, or "printed" in a braille embosser.

+#### `[ICT]` Audio & Video cannot be heard nor seen
+- A text transcript of the audio can be converted to refreshable braille by a screen reader, or "printed" in a braille embosser.